ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-06-ethereum-virtual-machine-blockchains-and-ethereum-classic/index.md

 Ethereum Classic has been updated to all the latest EVM standard features and upgrades, except some that were not aligned with its principle of “Code Is Law”, e.g. it did not migrate to Proof of Stake and has a fixed monetary policy.

-This means ETC will stay as a Proof of Work blockchain and is the largest, thus most secure smart contracts blockchain in the planet because it uses that consensus mechanism.
+This means ETC will stay as a Proof of Work blockchain and is the largest, thus most secure smart contracts blockchain on the planet because it uses that consensus mechanism.

 ## The Ethereum Classic EVM Software Clients